-Trail Holistics was hired to map and assess 65km of trails on the north side of Comox Lake to determine usage, condition of each trail and identify areas of concern where erosion and sedimentation are occurring and to identify trail areas in need of repair and/or realignment and to provide prescriptions.
+Trail Holistics was hired to map and assess 65km of trails on the north side of Comox Lake to determine usage, condition and identify areas of concern where erosion and sedimentation are occurring and to identify trail areas in need of repair and/or realignment including prescriptions.
 The goal of this project was to understand the management needs of the area and determine requirements to mitigate potential water quality impacts to Comox Lake and the Comox Valley drinking water supply area with the results of the assessment serving as the foundation to create a management plan that balances the needs of stakeholders including residents and visitors, government and land owners.

 Valemount bike park

-In 2017, Trail Holistics was hired to conduct a signage audit to assess current risks and create a risk management plan using current standards and guidelines.
-Signage deficiencies and areas of concern were identified and priority risk mitigation strategies recommended.
-The final signage management plan outlined regulatory requirements to ensure Duty to Care and provided a systematic structure assessment process and appropriate record keeping templates.
+Trail Holistics was hired to conduct a signage audit to assess current risks and from this, create a risk management plan using current standards, guidelines and other provincial requirements.
+Signage deficiencies and areas of concern were identified and prioritized risk mitigation strategies delivered.
+The final signage/ management plan upheld regulatory requirements to ensure Duty to Care.
+VARDA was also provided a structure assessment template and record keeping protocols.

 Greendrop lake trail planning

-Assess Greendrop Lake Hiking Trail & Lindeman Lake Hiking Trail (10.5km) to create an itemized scope of work including prescriptions to realign, repair, improve and where required, to construct bridges over riparian areas including materials required, georeferenced POI and a prioritized list of concerns.
+Trail Holistics was hired by BC parks to assess Greendrop Lake Hiking Trail & Lindeman Lake Hiking Trail (10.5km) to create an itemized scope of work including prescriptions to realign, repair, improve and where required, construct bridges over riparian areas including materials required, georeferenced POI and a prioritized list of concerns.

-The final assessment report summarized areas of high concern including risk mitigation planning, realized and potential hazards, and environmental impacts.
+The final report summarized areas of high concern including risk mitigation planning, evident and potential hazards, and environmental impacts.

-A detailed work prescription was created as a tender ready document for future contractor work including construction prescriptions, realignments, geo referrenced POI and projected costs.
+A detailed work prescription was created as a tender ready document for future contractor hiring including construction prescriptions, realignments, geo referrenced POI and projected costs.

 Support was provided by Trail Holistics in the bid process to secure a capable contractor with preferred rates and appropriate work history for backcountry construction projects.